 While two accidents that look alike may have similar causes and result in similar lawsuits, the angle of impact is actually one of many factors that go into determining liability.
 There’s a lot of overlap between the different categories of traffic accident.

 In many instances, which car was in front of the other at the time of impact may be far less important than the fact that one of the drivers was drunk, speeding, or using a cell phone, for example.
 In other cases, the fault for the accident may not be in question at all, but the severity of the victim’s injuries is.

 Because of how interconnected these aspects of a car accident lawsuit can become, it’s wise to work with a lawyer who has a broad understanding of both traffic law and personal injury law, or, if applicable, wrongful death law.

-Below, we’ll discuss some of the most common ways traffic accidents affect Marietta residents, the obstacles to fair compensation, and how a lawyer can help.
+Below, we’ll discuss some of the most common ways traffic accidents affect Marietta residents, the obstacles to fair compensation, and how a Car accident lawyer in Atlanta can help .
 If you’d prefer to speak with a Marietta car accident lawyer directly right away, feel free to reach out at any time by phone or chat.

 Marietta Drivers Often Don’t Take Adequate Care Around Pedestrians and Motorcyclists